TNolan01/Cold_Store/README.md

 ## Program Structure: <div id="structure"></div>
 <br>
 <p>The program follows a step through process.
-Asking the user for data, verifying the data and then using the entered data in the appropriate calculation.</p>
+Asking the user for data, verifying the data, and then using the entered data in the appropriate calculation.</p>
 <br>

 #### Path of program: